hmattinson/Dissertation_Excello/Dissertation/Section Drafts/Implementation.md

 ###### Turtle Notation

 Having dynamic instructions within the turtle was found to make it harder to extract the path that the turtle followed as not all instructions related to the way in which the turtle moves.
 As the dynamics weren't next to the notes they corresponded to, it was challenging to establish which volume a given note would be played at or where to place the dynamic instructions within the turtle to correspond to a certain note positioned elsewhere in the spreadsheet.
 In the initial prototype there was no way to assign a dynamic to the first note without having the starting cell being empty.
 The addition of this empty cell could be inconvenient for looping parts as this empty cell would be included in the loop.
 Users who were not familiar with the dynamic markings of western notation found them unintuitive.
-Furthermore, it was noted that these markings do not make available the continuous volume scale that would be possible with the interface.
+Furthermore, it was noted that these discrete markings do not make available the continuous volume scale that could be possible with the interface.

 When trying to transcribe a piece in an exact tempo, having to divide the speed by 160 in order to enter a relative speed caused unnecessary work.
 There was forgetfulness as to the whether relative speed referred to how long or how quickly the turtle moved.